teijo/elixir-tldr/README.md

 - Dynamically typed, immutable data types, loops with recursion
 - Runs on Erlang VM, can call Erlang code with no overhead
+- Parallelism by message passing and green threads ("processes")
 - `iex` for REPL, `elixir <file>` to evaluate script, `elixirc` is the compiler, `mix` is the build tool
 - File naming convention: `.ex` for compiled and `.exs` for script files